SevenShepherd/SevenShepherd.github.io/_posts/2024-03-17-hated-for-Christ.markdown

 <!-- “” ― -->

-Labeling those who correct you in love as hateful is a tactic of Satan himself.
-Such people lack the spirit of God.
-Beware of false teachers who stray from scripture and divide families.
+# Hated For Teaching The Truth

 It is my experience with modern movements, that they are filled with anger, hatred, and judgement for those who are correcting them in love.
 They do not bear [the fruits that Christ told us to look for](https://sevenshepherd.github.io/fruits/) in the lives of the those with genuine saving faith.

 > All Scripture is breathed out by God and profitable for teaching, for reproof, <span style="font-weight:bold;color:ForestGreen;">for correction</span>, and for training in righteousness, &mdash; 2 Timothy 3:16 ESV